-The underlying physical I/O LIC must provide separation mechanism that can be used by the TOE to restrict access of one partition to authorized logical I/O resources.
+The underlying physical I/O LIC must provide separation mechanisms that can be used by the TOE to restrict access of one partition to authorized I/O resources as well as to restrict the I/O resource access to partition memory.

-The physical I/O resources LIC must support the enforcement to restrict access requests from one partition to the partition's associated logical I/O resources.
+The physical I/O resources LIC must support the enforcement to restrict access requests from one partition to the partition's associated I/O resources.
+The LIC must also restrict the I/O resource access to partition memory so that only the partition can be accessed by the I/O resource, which has this resource assigned in the IOCDS.